 Thankfully a 19″ stride should suit most people’s height and will allow for fast-paced running and walking, with a max height of about 6’1″; anyone taller will need an elliptical with a wider stride.

 To put the stride length in some context, you need to think about ellipticals you may have used in your local gym or health club.
-These machines usually have a stride length of 20″ so if you were ok using them, the ProForm should be fine for all your elliptical workouts.
+These machines usually have a stride length of 20″ so if you were ok using those, the ProForm should be fine for all your elliptical workouts.

 For decades the resistance type for nearly all cardio gear was a fan (air) resistance.
 But lately, things are starting to change.
 Air resistance is still used in a few commercial gyms etc. but with an increasing number of people performing all their cardio workouts at home, air resistance has become less popular.
 Why?